bragov4ik/go-kys/README.md

 # Go knowledge yield summary

+## Glossary
+Weighted Micro Function Points ([WMFP](https://en.wikipedia.org/wiki/Weighted_Micro_Function_Points)) - a modern software sizing algorithm

 ## Project description
-Project developed for the course Software Systems Analysis and Design (SSAD) at IU in F21 semester.

 Evaluation of WMFP metrics for Golang code.
 It can be used for approximation of software size and measuring similar software development's the cost.

+Project developed for the course Software Systems Analysis and Design (SSAD) at IU in F21 semester.

+## Importance
+Software metrics help to estimate size, price, or time consumption of a software.
+There are no known open source solutions for counting the WMFP metrics, especially for Go.
+Thus, having a free alternative to proprietary software can be in demand.

 ## Features
 * Count WMFP metric for a given golang source file